RogueMew/RogueMew/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on: ECAC Python Module
+- 🔭 I’m currently working on: Fortnite Item Shop CLI
 - 🌱 I’m currently learning: Python
 - 📫 How to reach me: Twitter